 But I can do this!

 After having spent the past few weeks babbling excitedly to anyone who’d listen about my new-found athletic ability, I couldn’t give up 10 minutes in.
-All I had spoken about about to Dave and Dustin was hiking and loving it and desperately wanting to do more.
+All I had spoken about about to Dave was hiking and loving it and desperately wanting to do more.